o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/elements/_index.md

 weight: 500
 ---

 UI elements are entities that you can attach multiple components to.
 You can start with an empty element and add components to it, such as a button, image, slider, text, and so on.
-Or you can add an pre-fabricated (prefab) UI element, such as a scroll box, which is an element with components already attached.
+Or you can add a pre-fabricated (prefab) UI element, such as a scroll box, which is an element with components already attached.

 ![UI element properties](/images/user-guide/interactivity/user-interface/elements/ui-editor-elements.png)